mpaglia0/Pelican-tweet/README.md

 ## How it works

-*Pelican-tweet* will search your contents for articles (actually all items except pages) that are not in `draft` status.
+*Pelican-tweet* will search your contents for articles (actually ALL contents except pages) that are not in a `draft` status.

 On its first run it creates a file called `posted_on_Twitter.txt` in your Pelican root directory.